 About me

-I am a scientist, author, and coder of artificial life technology, based in Edinburgh, Scotland.
+I am a scientist, historian, author, and coder of artificial life technology, based in Edinburgh, Scotland.
 I have particular interests in open-ended evolution, web-based artificial life, and the history of artificial life.

 In 2020 I wrote a book (with Alan Dorin) on the early history of thinking about machines that can reproduce and evolve.